dkd/plantuml/README.md

 ## Usage

 - go to the [plugin settings page](http://localhost:3000/settings/plugin/plantuml) and add the *PlantUML binary* path `/usr/bin/plantuml`
-- PlantUML diagrams can be added as follow:
+- PlantUML diagrams can be added as follow (the same for textile and markdown):

 ```
 {{plantuml(png)